The aim of this course is to prepare StratCom Practitioners for the challenges and opportunities of conducting StratCom in the NATO environment.

 to obtain the contact information of your agency POC.

 Given a set of references, the student is able to explain the StratCom concept, the purpose of StratCom, the supporting communications capabilities, and information staff function in NATO operations.

-Given a scenario, the student will conduct an analysis of the Information Environment (IE) by reviewing supplied documentation and assessments, identifying the historical, cultural, linguistic and other relevant subjects and topics, determining audiences, identifying adversarial and potentially adversarial narratives, and identifying key IE factors IAW the NATO StratCom Handbook.
+Given a scenario, the student is able to conduct an analysis of the Information Environment (IE) by reviewing supplied documentation and assessments, identifying the historical, cultural, linguistic and other relevant subjects and topics, determining audiences, identifying adversarial and potentially adversarial narratives, identifying key IE factors, and maintaining situational awareness of the IE IAW the NATO StratCom Handbook.

 OPERATIONALISE STRATEGIC COMMUNICATIONS NARRATIVE AND FRAMEWORK:

-Given a StratCom Narrative and Framework, the student will be able to contribute to the NID, SPD, OPLAN, CONOPS, and other staff work through the development of StratCom products in order to support the military application of Pol/Mil guidance and exploit the IE analysis IAW the NATO StratCom Handbook.
+Given a StratCom Narrative and Framework, the student is able to contribute to the NID, SPD, OPLAN, CONOPS, and other staff work; and develop StratCom products in order to support the military application of Pol/Mil guidance and exploit the IE analysis IAW the NATO StratCom Handbook.